 For men, harmonizing distorted templates can mean discovering their harmonious masculine qualities, which are very much lacking in our society and many relationships.
 There are hardly any valid templates to follow out there, because the masculine has most often shown up as the archetypal tyrant, who isn’t supportive of his surroundings, because he has no sense of his own true strength.
 There is no blame or judgement here – it is a result of a lack of positive templates.

 As with all distorted archetypal qualities, finding one’s own true strength brings one in to harmony and centeredness.
 In the case of the tyrant it is becoming the one who takes on responsibility for those around him, serving them by being constructive in the true sense of the word: building a home, a company, or co-creating the pillars and infrastructure of society together with the strong feminine quality of the strong woman who builds the home, the house, the country.

 There are of course all the other archetypal masculine and feminine qualities that each have their own journey from their distorted states to their harmonious expression.
 This is a whole area in and of itself – what are the archetypal human powers or qualities and distortions?
 What lessons do they each need to learn in order to find their harmonious expression.?
-This fascinating subject will fill later blogs and a series of classes for both men and women (see links at the bottom).
+This fascinating subject and healing distorted masculine and feminine energies and templates will fill later blogs and a series of classes for both men and women.

 Giving Space to Our Own Impulses